larammerce/docs/8.x/getting-started/documentation.md

 NOTE: `Tip` can be replaced (according to your purpose and situation) with `warning`, `danger`, `notice` or `success`  after three colon signs.

+#### How/When to add tables

+To represent a list in a nice configuration with ordered alignment use tables.

+Consider that tables should Have:
+- Organized alignment
+- Clear content
+- Container width (never exceed the page width)
+- Suitable amount of columns

+NOTE: Avoid using a table when there are many explanations or a code sample.